roginfarrer/superbmeteors/_drafts/2014-12-6-starting-a-blog-with-jekyll-when-you-have-no-idea-what-you're-doing.md

 {% endhighlight %}

 Terminal will start running Jekyll!
 It will also spit out a local web address like `http://127.0.0.1:4000/` which you can enter to your browser.
 BAM!
 There’s your site!

+Then to get compass running, type in the usual command:

+{% highlight bash %}
+compass watch
+{% endhighlight %}

+That’s it!
+You’re good to go with your local repository.

+## Setting up GitHub Pages

+Conveniently, GitHub offers users one free website that lives at `http://yourusername.github.io.
+We’re going to set up our new Jekyll repository there.

+We’re also going to need GitHub for Mac.
+If you’re like me, you are probably pretty confused by the interface.
+No worries!
+We’ll get through it.

+In the upper left, click on the plus to add a new repository.
+Because we’ve already set up our Jekyll directory, highlight “Add” at the top locate the folder.
+Then hit ‘Create Repository.’
+Now we have to make our first ‘commit,’ which is essentially our first sync to the GitHub servers.
+In the ‘Summary’ box, type something like “Initial commit,” and then hit ‘Publish’ in the upper right.

+Another dialogue box comes up, and now we’ll have to name the repository.
+Enter `yourusername.github.io`.
+Then hit ‘Push Repository.’

+## Success!

+And there you are!
+You’ve got a new Jekyll site published on the web.
+For more on how to publish posts and pages, I highly recommend you check out [Jekyll’s own documentation](http://jekyllrb.com/docs/).
+They’re thorough and pretty helpful.